Harrassowitz Verlag

 Harrassowitz Verlag is a German academic publishing house, based in Wiesbaden.
 It publishes about 250 scholarly books and periodicals per year on Oriental, Slavic, and Book and Library Studies.
 The publishing house is part of the company Otto Harrassowitz GmbH & Co.
-KG, founded by Otto Harrassowitz, which is a book vendor for academic and research libraries, founded in Leipzig in 1872.
+KG, founded by Otto Harrassowitz.
+Otto Harrassowitz GmbH & Co.
+KG is a book vendor for academic and research libraries, founded in Leipzig in 1872.